BBGMoura/obsidian-software/Projects/booking-system/booking-system.md

 ## Done

+- [ ] b15 - BookingImpl - datefrom should not be bigger that date to -> new validation to add to booking. currently this works! noooo #bug #phase-1 <br>adad a check whioch says if dateTo is before /dateFRom then throew exception
 - [ ] B14  - RequestException - this exception is returning ids. also this exception is returning the message not as error but as message.
 Is this correct? as other exceptions return error to show as the error and not message. #bug #phase-1 <br><br>ok to return booking id to customer for now.<br><br>This is a standard exception error returned to cusatomer: <br>```json<br>{<br>  "timestamp": "2024-04-24T11:18:29.922+00:00",<br>  "status": 400,<br>  "error": "Bad Request",<br>  "path": "/booking"<br>}<br>```
 - [ ] B13 - UserImpl - cannot delete user when user has booking #bug #phase-1<br><br>-> change functionality so user can only be active or not. not deleted<br>-> change booking functionality so that new bookings can not be made by inactive users
 - [ ] B11 - BookingImpl - Invalid date error handling #bug #phase-1 <br><br>Such as April 31 does not exist